Word of the Year - Why is a positive word much better than a New Year’s Resolution

-For 2022 I have a shortlist of: abundance joy love gratitude kindness
+For 2022 I had a shortlist of: abundance joy love gratitude kindness

-I’m been trying these out and have made a decision about which will serve me most.
-I’ve chosen joy, as I think adding more joy to my life and to others will be a great addition.
+I spend the first couple of weeks trying these out, then made a decision about which would serve me most.
+I chose joy, and adding more joy to my life and to others was a great choice!

 List of words of the year:

 Here’s a list of words to choose to make your year better than ever.
 Remember you can also combine to make it your own!

 growth flourish blossom focus believe strength power fearless gratitude nurture boundaries health balance ease care believe caress simplicity best courage show up just do it explore heart prioritise travel laugh rest metamorphosis clarity imagine soar cherish freedom progress change lighter develop brave innovate perseverance do joy breathe atomic explore rise happiness frequency emerge focus ease fruition trust confident invest consistency persistence create stretch nurture nourish thrive tenacity serendipity growth innovate progress freedom empress empower reach plan replenish yes make creative contentment dream big courage try flow innovate strength tenacity imagine rebel space rebellious spirit elegance fun sophisticated energy meditate heart action slowly powerful wealth value health resilience persevere abundance treat chill restore rise light adventure phoenix laughter passion self-love relax start future-self bloom abundance eat the frog devotion flow shine no is a word brave grit manifest calm you’ve got this embrace rebuild